1-28-20 See the latest post Construction Inflation 2020

 Note 8-2-19: Nonresidential Buildings inflation for the 1st half of 2019 as tracked by most national selling price indices has come in at just over 5%.

 Reliable nonresidential buildings selling price indexes have been over 4% since 2015.
 Some have averaged over 5% for the last four years.
 Construction Analytics forecast (line) for 2019 is currently 5.1%.
 This may move higher due to the impact of September 2019 tariffs which are not yet reflected in any indices.

 Non-building infrastructure indices are so unique to the type of work that individual specific infrastructure indices must be used to adjust cost of work.
-The FHWA highway index increased 17% from 2010 to 2014, stayed flat from 2015-2017, then increased 6%+ in 2018.
-The IHS Pipeline and LNG indices increased in 2018 but are still down 20% since 2014.
-Coal, gas, and wind power generation indices have gone up only 6% in seven years.
-Refineries and petrochemical facilities have dropped 5% in 4 years but 2018 regained the level of 2013.
+The FHWA highway index increased 17% from 2010 to 2014, stayed flat from 2015-2017, then increased 15% in 2018-2019.
+The IHS Pipeline and LNG indices increased 4% in 2019 but are still down 18% since 2014.
+Coal, gas, and wind power generation indices have gone up only 5% since 2014.
+Refineries and petrochemical facilities dropped 10% from 2014 to 2016 but regained all of that by 2019.
+BurRec inflation for pumping plants and pipelines has averaged 2.5%/yr since 2011 and 3%/yr the last 3 years.

-Infrastructure power indices registered 2.5% to 3% gains in both 2017 and 2018.
-Highway indices increased 6.6% in 2018.
-Anticipate 4% to 5% inflation for 2019 with the potential to go higher in rapidly expanding markets, such as pipeline or highway.
-Refer to Infrastructure Indices.
+Anticipate 3% to 4% inflation for 2019 with the potential to go higher in rapidly expanding Infrastructure markets, such as pipeline or highway.